carpentries/instructor-development/mentoring-groups/resources/mentoring-session-checklist.md

 ### Mentoring Session Checklist

-Here are a few items to include in each mentoring group session:
+Here are a few items that you may choose to include in each mentoring session.

 + Introductions and [Icebreakers](https://www.thebalance.com/fun-ice-breaker-questions-1918413)
 + Review the Carpentries communication channels.